 - 1 tin of chopped tomatoes

-- 1 tsp cacao or cocoa powder optional
+- 1 teaspoon dark, unsweetened cacao or cocoa powder optional

 - 1 400g tin green lentils drained and rinsed